 - Intellectually disabled students: these students who have a documented mental or emotional disability and who, in the professional opinion of qualified staff, are cognitively delayed such that they cannot be validly assessed in the PISA testing setting.
 This category includes students who are emotionally or mentally unable to follow even the general instructions of the test.
 Students could not be excluded solely because of poor academic performance or normal discipline problems. - Functionally disabled students: these are students who are permanently physically disabled in such a way that they cannot be validly assessed in the PISA testing setting.
-However, functionally disabled students who could provide responses were to be included in the testing. - Students with insufficient experience in the language of assessment: these are students who need to meet all of the following criteria: i) are not native speakers of the assessment language(s), ii) have limited proficiency in the assessment language(s), and iii) have received less than one year of instruction in the assessment language(s). - Students not assessable for other reasons as agreed upon.
-A nationally-defined withinschool exclusion category was permitted if agreed upon by the international contractor.
-A specific subgroup of students (for example students with severe dyslexia, dysgraphia, or dyscalculia) could be identified for whom exclusion was necessary but for whom the previous three within-school exclusion categories did not explicitly apply, so that a more specific within-school exclusion definition was needed. - Students taught in a language of instruction for the main domain for which no materials were available.
-Standard 2.1 notes that the PISA test is administered to a student in a language of instruction provided by the sampled school in the major domain of the test.
+However, functionally disabled students who could provide responses were to be included in the testing. - Students with insufficient experience in the language of assessment: these are students who need to meet all of the following criteria: i) are not native speakers of the assessment language(s), ii) have limited proficiency in the assessment language(s), and iii) have received less than one year of instruction in the assessment language(s). - Students taught in a language of instruction for the main domain for which no materials were available.
+PISA Technical Standard 2.1 notes that the PISA test is administered to a student in a language of instruction provided by the sampled school in the major domain of the test.
 Thus, if no test materials were available in the language in which the sampled student is taught, the student was excluded.
-For example, if a country/economy has testing materials in languages X, Y, and Z, but a sampled student is taught in language A, then the student can be excluded since there are no testing materials available in the student's language of instruction.
+For example, if a country/economy has testing materials in languages X, Y, and Z, but a sampled student is taught in language A, then the student can be excluded since there are no testing materials available in the student's language of instruction. - Students not assessable for other reasons as agreed upon.
+A nationally-defined within-school exclusion category was permitted if agreed upon by the international contractor and the OECD.
+A specific subgroup of students (i.e., students with severe dyslexia, dysgraphia, or dyscalculia) could be identified for whom exclusion was necessary but for whom the first three within-school exclusion categories did not explicitly apply, so that a more specific within-school exclusion definition was needed. - Students currently not attending in-person classes, receiving all their instruction online/virtually and not coming to schools for tests/assessments.
+This exclusion type was exceptionally added for PISA 2022 due to the coronavirus pandemic.